liferay/liferay-docs/develop/new-articles/application-development/04-using-jsps-in-a-portlet-application.markdown

 ## Create Your Portlet's JSP Files

-Now that you've you've specified locations for your portlet's JSPs, it's time to actually created the JSPs in these locations.
+Now that you've specified locations for your portlet's JSPs, it's time to create the JSPs in these locations.

 In your project's `src` folder, create a JSP file with this path:
 `src/META-INF/resources/view.jsp`.
 In a bundle, resources are stored in the